The Weathering Risk Peace Pillar

 Strengthening Iraqi Capacities to Respond to Climate Risks and their Impact on Existing Conflict Dynamics | Berghof Foundation

-Iraq is one of the countries most vulnerable to climate change.
-For decades, the country has also experienced ongoing conflict including from the war and its’ legacy, ISIS, and internally disputed territories, among others.
-Against the backdrop of repeated cycles of intense violent conflict and insecurity, there is an acute risk that conflict dynamics will worsen as the impacts of climate change become more severe.
+Iraq is one of the most vulnerable countries to climate change.
+For decades, the country has experienced different conflicts along with their lasting impacts.
+Against the backdrop of repeated cycles of intense violent conflicts and insecurity, there is an acute risk that conflict dynamics will worsen as the impacts of climate change become more severe.
 Combined, these trends will continue to undermine the Iraqi population’s ability to build climate resilience.
-Working in nine districts across five governorates, this project ultimately aims to strengthen Iraqi capacities to respond to climate risks and their impact on conflict dynamics.
-Together with the local partner organisation Peace Paradigms Organisation (PPO), Berghof conducts extensive research to identify and analyse the impact of climate change on local conflict dynamics.
-This knowledge will be used as a starting point for climate-informed peace-building interventions, focusing on conflict-sensitive climate adaptation and climate-focused mediation.
+This project, currently ongoing in five districts across five governorates, works to strengthen Iraqi capacities to respond to climate risks and their impact on conflict dynamics.
+Together with Berghof’s Iraqi partner Peace Paradigms Organisation (PPO), we conduct extensive research to identify and analyse the impact of climate change on local conflict dynamics.
+This knowledge is used as a starting point for climate-informed peace-building interventions, focusing on conflict-sensitive climate adaptation and climate-focused mediation and dialogue.

 Environmental Pathways for Reconciliation Yemen | EIP

-Since 2014, the Yemeni people have been experiencing a ravaging civil war which is affecting their lives at the most basic level.
-Scarcity of water and food insecurity are ubiquitous across the country, along with other environment-related challenges.
-Yemen´s security and environmental crisis is worsening with climate change, which causes drier seasons and more frequent extreme weather events such as flash floods.
-Environmental challenges underpin livelihoods, interact with conflict dynamics, and therefore need to be part of the search for peace.
+Since the escalation of conflict in Yemen in 2014, the country has been grappling with mounting economic, humanitarian, and environmental crises.
+Scarcity of water and food insecurity are ubiquitous across the country, along with other environmental challenges.
+Yemen’s environmental crisis is worsening with climate change, which causes drier seasons and more frequent extreme weather events such as flash floods.

 Infrastructures for Peace and Environmental Peacebuilding in Hirshabelle and Galmudug States, Somalia | Berghof Foundation

-Somalia has been affected by consistent droughts in the past, and conflict has been exacerbated as vital resources have grown scarcer.
-Currently, there are just under three million Internally Displaced Persons in Somalia, many of whom are facing acute food and other insecurities in growing camps, particularly in Mogadishu.
-Somalia is an archetype of compound climate security threats, with disaster risk, protracted conflict, and severe climate change vulnerability combining to destabilise the region.
-Building on previous projects in the region, Infrastructures for Peace and Environmental Peacebuilding is contributing to the constructive transformation of cycles of conflict, climate change, and environmental degradation.
-The project is being carried out in the states of Hirshabelle and Galmudug, developing inclusive and climate conscious strategies to address these challenges.
-The project aims to strengthen community resilience, support conflict transformation in areas most affected by protracted violence, and strengthen the capacity of both formal and informal institutions to perform environmentally-informed peacebuilding roles.
+Building on previous work in the region, the Berghof Foundation is contributing to the constructive transformation of cycles of conflict, climate change, and environmental degradation.
+The project is being carried out in Hirshabelle and Galmudug, developing inclusive and climate-conscious strategies to address these challenges.
+The project aims to build community resilience, support conflict transformation in areas most affected by protracted violence, and strengthen the capacity of formal and informal institutions to engage in environmentally informed peacebuilding.

 Multi-level Approaches for Sustainable Peace in Nigeria’s Middle Belt (Benue, Plateau and Nasarawa States) | HD